mdda/deep-learning-workshop/ideas.md

       - Overall number of back-prop steps would be similar
         -  But need to have structure updates
         -  Possible to do in PyTorch or TensorFlow eager...
+    + Or a variation to explore the large, but sparse model idea of WaveRNN
+      - Not clear what a toy problem should look like
+      - Nor clear whether sparseness can be 'discovered from below' or requires a large model, and discovered redundency

   - Word-Embeddings
     + Translation via alignment of word embeddings in 2+ languages